geeky33/grepreaper/gsoc_tasks.md

 We analyzed the `diamonds` dataset from the `ggplot2` package in R and used the `grep()` function to identify rows matching the pattern 'VS'.
 The total number of qualifying rows was computed successfully.

+grep_extract()
+This function extracts all lines from a file containing a specified pattern.

+grep_pattern_summary()
+This function provides a detailed summary of pattern matches in a file or dataset, including:

+Total Matches,
+Lines with Match,
+First Occurrence Row,
+Last Occurrence Row.

+grep_replace_pattern()
+This function replaces all occurrences of a specified pattern with a replacement string in a file.

-Below is the screenshot showcasing the result:
+Below is the screenshot showcasing the result for the 1st part:

 ![Easy Task Result](figs/easy_task.png)